 World no. 1 Lydia Ko had a much improved second round but three dropped shots on the final two holes leaves her at 2-under par with plenty to make up if she’s to challenge for the title come Sunday.

-On the local front, Malaysia’s Nur Durriyah enjoyed a better outing to finish with an even-par 71, and is tied with Kelly Tan at 4-over par.
+, Malaysia’s Nur Durriyah enjoyed a better outing to finish with an even-par 71, and is tied with Kelly Tan at 4-over par.
 It is a result that could have been better if not for the unforeseen weather and two dropped shots on 17 and 18.

 She said, “I felt great and my game was good today.
 I trusted my irons more and I was reaching the greens more so I didn’t have to chip as much and could focus on my putting.